Grouping insurance for related businesses

 Keeping your separate policies

-If the first renewal date is not a suitable renewal date for the group, all group members can organise with icare to short-term their policies to the preferred common renewal date.
+If the initial renewal date is inconvenient for the group, all members can coordinate with icare to short-term their policies to a preferred common renewal date.
+Additionally, grouped employers must use a common Claims Service Provider.

 Employers not required to group